 The difference in net sales between two years in relation to net sales for the earlier year.
 The net sales for the current year is re¬calculated using the earlier year's exchange rates.
 Shows the operations' sales performance.

 Gross profit

-Net sales minus cost of goods sold.
-Shows the profit to cover other costs and profit margin.
+Net sales minus cost of sales.
+Shows the profit to cover other expenses and profit margin.

 Gross margin